denis-314/Prometheus-and-Grafana----k8s-and-Helm/README.md

  - Show the objects in Prometheus Class
  - edit the prometheus object
- - add „externalUrl” and „routePrefix”, or just copy the content from „prometheus_object.yaml” file
+ - add „externalUrl” and „routePrefix” from lines 36 and 54, or just copy the content from „prometheus_object.yaml” file

        k get prometheus -n prometheus
        k edit prometheus stable-kube-prometheus-sta-prometheus -n prometheus